caiocmb7/projetos/ML&AI/world cup 2022/README.md

 - Data cleaning

-- Feature engineering for data manipulation (transformation)
+- Feature engineering for data manipulation (data transformation)

 - Perform data analysis (EDA)
     1. SQL
-    2. Pandas/Seaborn/Matplotlib/etc
+    2. Pandas/Seaborn/Matplotlib/yellowbricks/etc
     3. That tool I saw on LinkedIn for building charts

 - Perform data clustering using k-means

 - Use a machine learning algorithm for prediction or something similar